Canyon Fire (2016)

-The fire
+Progression

 The fire broke out September 17 and quickly grew to over 500 acres.
 Due to the location of the fire, burning in a remote canyon on the southern half of the base, access was difficult for fire crews.
 On September 18 the fire jumped to over 2200 acres prompting evacuation warnings for homes on San Miguelito Canyon south of Lompoc and east of the base.
-By mid-afternoon on September 19 the fire had grown to over 4528 acres and with no containment was continuing to burn with a moderate rate of spread.
+By mid-afternoon on September 19 the fire had grown to over 4528 acres and with no containment was continuing to burn at a "slow to moderate speed".

-As the fire continued to spread, firefighters were faced with a number of unique challenges.
-Base officials warned that there was possibly unexploded ordnance that was left over from the days when the base was used during World War II and the Korean War.
+During the fire, base officials warned fighterfighters about unexploded ordnance possibly located on the grounds.
 By the morning of September 20, the fire had been estimated at 10542 acres in size with only 18% of the fire contained.

-On September 21, a Ventura County OES water tender assigned to the fire crashed on Highway 246 just outside Lompoc.
-The crash killed one firefighter and sent the second to the hospital with minor injuries.
-The individual was identified as engineer Ryan Osler.
+On September 21, a Ventura County OES water tender assigned to the fire crashed on Highway 246 just outside Lompoc, killing one firefighter and injuring another.
+The deceased identified as engineer Ryan Osler.

 The fire was fully contained on September 24 after burning 12742 acres.

 Effects

-A United Launch Alliance Atlas V carrying the WorldView-4 earth observation satellite that was set to launch on September 18 from Vandenberg AFB Space Launch Complex 3 had to be delayed.
-According to the Emergency Operations Center commander, base procedures require firefighting crews to be standing by for every launch, thus the launch was delayed so that all resources could concentrate on the growing fire.
+The launch of a United Launch Alliance Atlas V carrying the WorldView-4 earth observation satellite, originally scheduled for September 18, was delayed as the firecrews fought the Canyon Fire.
 While all fires at Vandenberg were contained by September 27, facilities and instrumentation needed to be surveyed for damage and, due to the delays, the launch did not occur until November 11, 2016.

 The fire also caused widespread power outages in multiple facilities on the base including at least one fire station which had to operate on generator power.